-If you did not receive it, you can download a copy of the 2020 lottery credit form and submit it to the Village to receive the credit.
-A copy of the 2020 Lottery credit form can be found at: 2020 LC-100 Wisconsin Lottery and Gaming Credit Application Fill-In Form.
+If you did not receive it, you can download a copy of the 2021 Lottery Credit Application (PDF) and submit it to the Village to receive the credit.

 Every taxable parcel in the State of Wisconsin qualifies for the First Dollar Credit provided that parcel contains real property improvement.
 This includes business, commercial and private property.
 Unlike the Lottery and Gaming Credit, the property does NOT need to be the primary residence of the owner.
 This credit should be automatically applied to all qualifying properties.
 If the property tax bill has an amount shown in the "Ass'd Value Improvements" boxes, then that property should receive the credit.